Bettors flocking to Notre Dame at sportsbooks

 The betting public has fallen in love with the Notre Dame Fighting Irish.

-Notre Dame -- a 12.5-point underdog to the Clemson Tigers in the Goodyear Cotton Bowl Classic (4 p.m., Saturday.
-ESPN) -- had attracted the vast majority of the money wagered at sportsbooks across the nation.
-Bettors were backing the Fighting Irish not only to cover the spread but also to pull the outright upset over heavily-favored Tigers.
+Notre Dame -- a 12.5-point underdog to the Clemson Tigers in the College Football Playoff semifinal at the Goodyear Cotton Bowl Classic (4 p.m.
+ET Saturday, ESPN) -- has attracted the vast majority of the money wagered at sportsbooks across the nation.
+Bettors are backing the Fighting Irish not only to cover the spread but also to pull the outright upset over the heavily-favored Tigers.

-At William Hill sportsbooks in Nevada, New Jersey and West Virginia, 84 percent of the money wagered on the Cotton Bowl money-line -- the odds on the straight-up winner -- was on the Fighting Irish, including a $10,000 money-line bet on Notre Dame placed Dec.
+At William Hill sportsbooks in Nevada, New Jersey and West Virginia, 84 percent of the money wagered on the Cotton Bowl money line -- the odds on the straight-up winner -- has been on the Fighting Irish, including a $10,000 money-line bet on Notre Dame placed Dec.
 23 in New Jersey at +360 odds.
-The SuperBook at Westgate Las Vegas also reported taking a $10,000 money-line bet on Notre Dame on Dec.
+The Westgate Las Vegas SuperBook also reported taking a $10,000 money-line bet on Notre Dame on Dec.
 17 at +400.
-And in November, a bettor at Oceans Resort in Atlantic City, New Jersey put $100,000 on the Fighting Irish to win the national championship at 7-1 odds.
+And in November, a bettor at Oceans Resort in Atlantic City, New Jersey, put $100,000 on the Fighting Irish to win the national championship at 7-1 odds.

 "Notre Dame money-line is the real public side," Jason Simbal, vice president of risk for Las Vegas sportsbook operator CG Technology told ESPN in a text message.